Get insider access

 Sennheiser HD 560S

-The Sennheiser HD 560S are better for neutral sound than the Beyerdynamic DT 880.
-The Sennheiser have an open-back design, a more neutral default sound profile, and a better passive soundstage performance.
+Whether the Sennheiser HD 560S are better than the Beyerdynamic DT 880 depends on your tastes and priorities.
+The Sennheiser have a slightly better passive soundstage performance, and they can be used without a headphone amp.
 They're also much more stable on your head.
 On the other hand, the Beyerdynamic have a significantly better build quality and come with a soft case to protect them from minor scratches and splashes.
+Plus, their sound is delivered with better consistency, but they need an amp to drive them.

 Sennheiser HD 599